jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _The cost of technical debt and cruft is not in their abatement.
 The cost of technical debt and cruft is having to work around them while they're still in the system._ ― Jim Humelsine, not my original thought, but my phrasing.

+_All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables._ ― Robert C. Martin

 # Readable/Comprehensible Code

 _Software is like poetry.
 Most of it probably should not have been written._ — Anonymous